MPL 3x3x2 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-• Wide application in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment or other advanced devices.
+- Significant importance in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Health risk arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, miniscule components of these magnets have the potential to complicate diagnosis in case of swallowing.
+- Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
+Furthermore, tiny parts of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.